ankaAR/bestiario5e/_creatures/derro-savant-b.md

 * 2nd level (3 slots): invisibility, spider climb
 * 3rd level (2 slots): lightning bolt

-***Sunlight Sensitivity.*** While in sunlight, the derro savant has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+***Sunlight Sensitivity.*** While in sunlight, the derro savant has disadvantage on attack rolls, as well as en tiradas de Sabiduría (Percepción) that rely on sight.

 ### Acciones